-new Federal eGovernment Strategy 2023 for Austria
+Federal eGovernment Strategy 2023 for Austria

 The Federal eGovernment Strategy 2023 for Austria was adopted on 7 June 2023 by the federal government.
-The strategy was developed in a collaborative process with the relevant eGovernment stakeholders at national and regional level and pursues an efficient implementation of electronic government services.
-It is based on the basic premise that all businesses and citizens must be able to perform all the procedures of public administration quickly and easily, electronically and without any specific technical expertise.
+It was developed in a collaborative process with the relevant eGovernment stakeholders at national and regional level, and pursues an efficient implementation of eGovernment services.

+The strategy is based on the basic premise that all businesses and citizens must be able to perform all the procedures of public administration quickly and easily, electronically and without any specific technical expertise.
 To achieve this goal, the Federal eGovernment Strategy promotes the involvement of and close cooperation between the federal State, cities and municipalities.

 The first concrete implementation priorities are to be the broad introduction of ID Austria, the interconnection of service portals and the digital sovereignty.